tetsufmbio/taxallnomy/README.md

 ## Retrieving taxonomic lineage

-You can use the script 'get_lineage.pl' (this script can be found in taxallnomy_script.tar.gz at the Taxallnomy SourceForge page) to programatically retrieve the taxonomic lineage of TaxIDs of interest.
+You can use the script 'get_lineage.pl' to programatically retrieve the taxonomic lineage of TaxIDs of interest.
 To use this script, you have to load only the **lin** and the **rank** tables to taxallnomy database on MySQL.
 To test if the script is running properly on your system, type the following command: